 It’s often said that employees don’t leave companies, they leave bad managers.
 This is now more true than ever – the behaviour of managers impacts employee engagement and the employee experience (EX).
 Managers need to understand what they can do to ensure that their people have the best possible experience at work in order to keep their teams engaged and motivated.

 It is crucial that managers are aware of the role they have in relation to EX.
 They must therefore understand how important it is for them to create a great employee experience and champion the needs of their team.
 That requires the development of effective people management skills.

 Strong people management skills are now more important than ever, particularly when you are managing teams that may never all be in the same place at the same time.

 Recent research by Anderson and Adams identified that what sets apart the most effective leaders is strong people skills.
 Six out of ten of the biggest strengths of the most effective and engaging managers related to people skills.
 These included listening, developing others, and empowering their team members.

-That requires managers to be trained and supported to understand, develop and deploy skills such as listening, team building, coaching and motivation.
-Managers need to make time to listen to their people, to facilitate connections within teams, and to support the development of their people.
-Effective management means making themselves available for their team on a day to day basis, recognising and celebrating successes.
+That requires managers to be trained and supported to understand, develop and deploy skills such as listening, team building, coaching, and motivation.
+Managers need to make time to listen to their people, facilitate connections within teams, and support the development of their people.
+Effective management means making themselves available for their team on a day-to-day basis, recognising and celebrating successes.
 This is even more true in a remote world where for some employees, their only workplace interaction is with their line manager.